Augie, Nigeria: Geography, Climate, Temperature

-Climate

 In Augie, the wet season is characterized by high temperatures, muggy conditions, and predominantly cloudy skies.
 Conversely, the dry season is marked by scorching temperatures and partly cloudy conditions.
 Throughout the year, the temperature typically ranges from 64 °F to 105 °F, rarely falling below 60 °F or exceeding 108 °F.

 The period of intense heat spans approximately 2.2 months, commencing from March 16 and concluding on May 22, with average daily high temperatures consistently surpassing 101 °F. April stands out as the hottest month in Augie, boasting an average high of 104 °F and a low of 81 °F.

 Conversely, the cooler season persists for about 2.2 months, running from July 10 to September 17.
 During this period, average daily high temperatures fall below 91 °F. The chilliest month of the year in Augie is January, recording an average low of 65 °F and a high of 90 °F.